Environmental Planning & The Environment

 - I need to recommend a solution for housing bats and need more information.

 The bat box has an angled internal floor so that droppings fall out of the entrance slot.
-The back of each box is lined with wood; in front of this sits a removable, untreated sawn oak baffle board dividing the main area into two for extra roosting space.
+The back of each box is lined with wood; in front of this sits a removable, untreated sawn timber baffle board dividing the main area into two for extra roosting space.
 Bat boxes are normally supplied with a non-removable front, due to the licensing position concerning access.
 We can however supply them with a removable front if specified.

 - What is the range of bird species that will use your boxes?

 House sparrows, tit species, wagtails, flycatchers, black redstarts and starlings will all use the standard box; the aperture size is modified dictating which of the above are likely to be attracted.

 Swifts are accommodated in a modified box with an arch shaped entrance aperture; a shallow internal cup assists and accelerates nest construction.
 A sparrow nest box is constructed as a terrace, with two separate compartments, each with its own entrance.

 - How durable are your boxes?

-The body of the boxes is made from recycled polypropylene, an extremely tough and durable material used in construction for cavity trays and damp proof courses this means the box lets in minimal amounts of moisture in adverse weather conditions making it such a highly desirable dry winter roost.
+The body is made from recycled polypropylene – an extremely tough and durable material used in construction for cavity trays and damp proof courses.
+This means the box lets in minimal amounts of moisture in adverse weather conditions making it such a highly desirable dry winter roost.
 As the plastic will be exposed to virtually no sunlight (if any), degradation is effectively eliminated.
 As a result the boxes are expected to last for the lifetime of the building in which they are housed – an important feature in terms of environmental planning.